yaali-annar/yaali-annar-com/src/articles/ruuk/morphosyntax.md

 - kat'ulob > someone who can be a dog.
 - kagulob > someone who must be a dog (someone who is definitely a dog).

-And the infix can be put together with the voices.

-- kat'ulilob > someone who can be turned into a dog